doanminhtu/picoCTF/grep 1/README.md

 Read the given tutorial above and we can find what is grep.

-Let's start with find a sentence contain 'picoCTF'
+Let's start with finding a sentence that contains our flag 'picoCTF'

 ```
 tumdoan$ egrep 'picoCTF' file